This website has an extensive library of resources about sperm donors and the sperm donation process. Here are the highlights.

 - How to talk about, and take pride in, our donor-conceived families.

-These sperm banks are supporters of the Choice Mom community, whose 2016 contributions have enabled me to take the time to develop these resources.
+These sperm banks are supporters of the Choice Mom community, whose contributions enable me to take the time to develop these resources.

-- Seattle Sperm Bank — largest contributor toward maintaining Choice Chat podcast and a potential 2016 Seattle-based talk.
+- Seattle Sperm Bank — largest contributor toward maintaining Choice Chat podcast.

 - The Sperm Bank of California — longest-running supporter, even as a non-profit, because it believes in our mutual educational mission; has provided contributions toward many ChoiceMoms.org resources for several years.